Sanchaynaresh-01/Trading_Bot/README.md

 ## 📄 License

 This project was built as an application task submission.
-Feel free to use and modify.
-#   T r a d i n g _ B o t  
- #   T r a d i n g _ B o t  
+ 
  